Chapter 23 The Meeting

 “Thank you,” Dan said.
 “Dad really liked you Marshal Hickok.”

-“Ned it's your turn.”
+“Ned it's your turn,” Dan told him.
 Causing Ned to take a deep breath before talking.

 “I’m tired of the news style the networks practice today,” Ned told us.
 “Dan and I hope to do better with PBS.”